 In table B1, you have to enter the module names of the seminars that you would like to replace in your study program in Frankfurt with courses at the host university.
 This can be both Teilnahme-and Leistungsscheine for your study program, which you have not yet completed.

 If you would like to have courses recognized (table B1), you should first take care of a prior recognition by the Examination Office of the Faculty of Social Sciences.
-Then, please always send the approved prior recognition (Vorabantrag auf Anerkennung) to the Erasmus+ coordinator when you submit your Learning Agreement for signature.
+Then, please always send the approved application for prior recognition (Vorabantrag auf Anerkennung) to the Erasmus+ coordinator when you submit your Learning Agreement for signature.

 If you would like to have your academic achievements recognized in another subject (e.g. for your minor subject), you must also provide the Erasmus+ coordinator a confirmation that the academic achievement abroad is recognized by the respective subject.
 You can do this either through an endorsement or an informal email.

 You can change the information in the two tables in the second part of the Learning Agreement (Changes to the Original Learning Agreement) (see below).
 This makes sure that you can change any missing or incorrect information later, since you might not have all the information you need to fill out the form before you start your stay abroad.